Kelly Clarkson: 2002–2003: American Idol, World Idol, and Thankful

 Clarkson's debut album, Thankful, was released on April 15, 2003.
 The album contained aspects of pop, contemporary R&B, and gospel music, with several established musicians such as Rhett Lawrence, Diane Warren, The Underdogs, and Babyface contributing on to the tracks.
 Released during a time of urban-R&B dominance, the album was well received by several critics.
 AllMusic critic Stephen Thomas Erlewine praised the album for its vocal ability: "throughout this record, (Clarkson) makes it seem effortless and charming.
 She can croon, she can belt out a song, she can be sexy and sassy while still being graceful and as wholesome as the girl next door."
 Henry Goldblatt of Entertainment Weekly remarked: "Clarkson glides through octaves with the masterful control of someone who's been doing this for decades."
 Thankful was a commercial success, debuting at number one on the Billboard 200 chart and went on to sell over 4.5 million copies worldwide.
 It was later certified double platinum by the RIAA, platinum in Canada, and gold in Japan and Australia.
+Billboard ranked Clarkson 10th in their Top Pop Artist (female) list of 2003.

 Its lead single, "Miss Independent", became her first international hit, reaching the top ten in five national charts, including the US.
 It was later certified gold by the RIAA.
 It earned Clarkson her first Grammy Award nomination for "Best Female Pop Vocal Performance" at the 46th Grammy Awards.
 It was followed with two moderately successful singles, "Low" and "The Trouble with Love Is"; the latter was used on the soundtrack of British romantic film Love Actually.
 Her first video album, Miss Independent, was released on November 18, 2003, and was certified gold by the RIAA.
-To support Thankful, Clarkson and Idol season two runner-up Clay Aiken co-headlined the 2004 Independent Tour throughout the US.
+To support Thankful, Clarkson and Idol second season runner-up Clay Aiken co-headlined the 2004 Independent Tour throughout the US.

 Clarkson made her film debut with Guarini with the release of the musical romantic comedy film From Justin to Kelly in June 2003.
 The film was poorly received by critics and was unsuccessful at the box office, with Clarkson explaining that she was "contractually obligated" to do the film and didn't like it.
 In 2002, Clarkson, along with American Idol judges Paula Abdul and Randy Jackson and hosts Brian Dunkleman and Ryan Seacrest, participated in the season premiere of the eighth season of the television comedy series MADtv.
 She also portrayed Brenda Lee in two episodes of the television drama American Dreams between 2003 and 2004.
-On December 25, 2003, Clarkson participated in the television special competition World Idol in London, along with the inaugural winners of the several Idol television series around the world.
+On December 25, 2003, Clarkson participated in the television special competition World Idol in London, along with the first winners of the several Idol television series around the world.
 Clarkson was contractually obligated to participate, and she performed Aretha Franklin's "(You Make Me Feel Like) A Natural Woman".
 She ended up as the runner-up with 97 points, behind the first Norwegian Idol Kurt Nilsen.